Risk factors and causes of ALL

 We have more information about genetics and cancer.

 In very rare cases, leukaemia may occur in people who have been exposed to chemicals used in industry, such as benzene and other solvents.

-It is thought that ALL occurs due to a series of changes in a particular group of immature blood cells.
-What causes the changes is not fully understood, but infection may be involved in the process.
+It is thought that ALL develops because of changes to a certain type of immature blood cell.
+What causes the changes is not fully understood, but infection may be involved.
 However, no specific infections have been found to cause leukaemia.